Rubble Removal and Reconstruction Reform

 of Centralized Coordination/Dispersed Mandates among Actors

-No central authority exists.
-The Council of Ministers
+exists.
+The Council of Ministers delegated responsibilities to several

-municipalities) without a unifying strategy, leading to fragmented execution.
+leading to fragmented execution.

-Establish a centralized authority or task force to oversee
+centralized authority or task force to oversee and coordinate all rubble

-and coordinate all rubble removal and reconstruction activities, ensuring
+removal and reconstruction activities, ensuring adherence to national

-adherence to national standards and efficient resource utilization.
+standards and efficient resource utilization.

 Youth4Governance